JimPaine/terraform-minecraft-server/README.md

 In /env/nsg.tf I would recommended filtering the ssh rule by your IP address to ensure that it is at least filterd slightly.
 Even better would to remove the rule all together and re-run the terraform apply command, this way only the Minecraft ports are open.
 If you do need to get access to the vm add the rule back in and re-run the apply.

 In /config there are three files, ops.json, whitelist.json and server.properties.
-In server.properties I would recommend setting whitelist to true and then adding your uuid and name to both the ops and whitelist files.
+In server.properties I would recommend setting whitelist to true and then adding your uuid and name to both the permissions and whitelist files.

-ops.json
+permissions.json

 ```
 [